WGVX: Zone 105

 Soon after the birth of X105, a new hard rock station arrived in the Twin Cities when WBOB dropped country music and switched to a hard rock format with Howard Stern's syndicated morning show.
 ABC has worked to fight off any potential competitors to its main highly rated station, KQRS-FM.
 At 2 p.m. on September 18, 1997, KEGE dropped its alternative format and began simulcasting on the 105s as part of a format swap (with KEGE becoming 93X once again).
 On September 24, after 6 days of simulcasting, the 105s became Zone 105, with an adult alternative format.
 After a few months, 93X took the KXXR call sign from the former X105, and the three Zone 105 stations became KZNR, KZNT and KZNZ.

 After the station became Zone 105, a few of the old REV hosts were brought back.
 Brian Oake, who had gone over to The Edge, and Mary Lucia hosted the morning show.
 Lucia also hosted a weekly local music program named Popular Creeps from the local Bryant-Lake Bowl.
 Creeps won multiple awards for programming quality.

 Over time, Zone 105 went in more of a classic alternative direction, but toward the end of its run, leaned more towards alternative rock.
 None of the post-REV 105 incarnations of these frequencies were true alternative rock, as the frequency had to keep a safe distance between itself and sister station 93X.
 For this reason, any song with a rock "edge" was discarded by the 105s during this time.

 V105

-On March 8, 2001, after so-so ratings as an alternative rock station, Zone 105 became V105, an automated rhythmic oldies outlet.
-Call letters were changed to WGVX, WGVY and WGVZ.
+On March 8, 2001, at 10 a.m., after so-so ratings as an alternative rock station, Zone 105 became V105, and flipped to rhythmic oldies.
+The first song as "V105" was "Love Train" by The O'Jays.
+The call letters were changed to WGVX, WGVY and WGVZ.
 V105 lasted less than a year before reverting to a revised version of the old "Zone" format as "Drive 105" on January 17, 2002.